Art with a Heart’s mission is to enhance the lives of people in need through visual art.

 Art with a Heart provides teachers, assistants, materials, and innovative curriculum to engage our vulnerable neighbors in consistent art programming.

-In addition to its interactive art classes, Art with a Heart has complementary initiatives, including a job program, service learning opportunities, community service projects, public art efforts, a social enterprise/retail store, HeARTwares, and a leadership program.
+In addition to its interactive art classes, Art with a Heart has complementary initiatives, including a job program (HeARTworks), service learning opportunities, community service projects, public art efforts, a social enterprise/retail store, HeARTwares, and a leadership program.

 If you are interested in Art with a Heart programs, contact us at firstname.lastname@example.org.

-With art as a vehicle, Art with a Heart teaches youth, ages 14 and older, essential job skills.
-The Job Program has provided a safe and collaborative work environment for almost 600 young adults since it’s inception 12 years ago.
+With art as a vehicle, youth ages 14 and older learn essential job skills in HeARTworks, Art with a Heart’s Workforce Development Program.
+This program has provided a safe and collaborative work environment for almost 600 young adults since its inception 12 years ago.

 Art with a Heart has many meaningful and accessible volunteer opportunities for individuals of all ages.